efemeral-net/efemeral/content/Projects/Survivor Data Visualization App (2020).md

 ---
 ### **Front-End Design: A Clean, Dynamic Look**

 The front-end keeps things simple yet bold, with a **high-contrast gradient background** and a **clean, structured layout**.
-A fixed side nav ensures easy access, while **monospace fonts, subtle transparency, and hover effects** give the data a sharp, modern feel.
+A fixed side nav ensures easy access, while **monospace fonts, subtle transparency, and hover effects** give the page some depth.
 Tables and pie charts are styled for clarity, and **media queries** keep everything responsive.

+If I were to design this again, I would probably want the pie charts to be much larger than the data, and enable hover effects when the mouse passes over pieces.

 ---